aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/managing-ranges/delete-range/_index.md

 ## **Delete Ranges Using Aspose.Cells**

-Aspose.Cells provides [Cells.DeleteRange](https://reference.aspose.com/cells/net/aspose.cells/cells/deleterange/) method to delete a range.
+Aspose.Cells provides the [Cells.DeleteRange](https://reference.aspose.com/cells/net/aspose.cells/cells/deleterange/) method to delete a range.

 ## **Delete Ranges And Shift Cells Left**

-Delete a ranage and shift cells left as the following codes with Aspose.Cells:
+Delete a range and shift cells left as shown in the following code with Aspose.Cells:

 {{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Delete-Range-Left.cs" >}}

 ## **Delete Ranges And Shift Cells Up**

-Delete a ranage and shift cells up as the following codes with Aspose.Cells:
+Delete a range and shift cells up as shown in the following code with Aspose.Cells:

 {{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Delete-Range-up.cs" >}}